Antichità Romane de' tempi della Repubblica, e de' primi Imperatori, disegnate, ed incise da G.B.Piranesi architetto Veneziano… Parte Prima [-Seconda]

-by Piranesi, Giovanni Battista (1720-1778)
+By Piranesi, Giovanni Battista (1720-1778)

 Rome: Si vende dall' Autore dirimpetta l'Academia di Franzia, 1748.
-FIRST EDITION, FIRST ISSUE.
+FIRST EDITION.
 The paper bears the watermark “lily within two circles”.
 Hardcover.
 Fine.
 Bound in contemporary patterned boards, painted vellum spine and corners (boards and paint with some wear).
 Internally a fine copy with very wide margins and minimal light foxing.
-Part I: 4 unnumbered plates comprising the title, dedication, and 2 leaves of inscriptions; 11 plates numbered 1, 6-15 (the plate numbered “1” is in some copies corrected in ink to “5”).
+Part I: 4 plates comprising the title, dedication, and 2 leaves of inscriptions; 11 plates numbered 1, 6-15 (the plate numbered “1” is in some copies corrected in ink to “5”).
 Part II: title, 13 plates numbered 16-28, and 1 unnumbered plate “Facciate della chiesa di S. Vito.
 Arco di Galieno”, as called for.
 First edition of this work comprising some of Piranesi's earliest etchings of ancient Roman monuments.
 These views are “among his purest etchings in their early states.
 One of them, the Arco di Galieno, has a simplicity of tone reminiscent of Tiepolo or Canaletto, but in most of the others Piranesi is already using double biting to add variety and depth to his light and shade.
 From the purely artistic side there is scarcely anything more attractive in Piranesi’s work than this early series.”(Hind)

 The work was published at Piranesi’s first Rome address, on the Corso across from the French Academy (i.e. Palazzo Salviati.)
 The first part comprises views of monuments within the city; in the second “Antichità Romane fuori di Roma…”, Piranesi presents others found in Rimini, Pola, Foligno, Albano, Ancona, and elsewhere.
 Piranesi's archaeological interests are evident not only in the historical accuracy of the views, but in the two plates recording the inscriptions found on the arches and bridges depicted in the plates.
 The first of the two plates also includes a list of the subjects illustrated, though the final, unnumbered Arco di Galieno plate is not included in the list.